sanjog152/Log4JKongWAF/README.md

 This plugin will mitigate CVE2021-44228 in Kong layer

 # How to use it.
-Use this plugin in as Kong Cluster Plugin
+Use this plugin as Kong Cluster Plugin

 ### In DBless mode.